prajwal041/django_ansible/README.md

  "msg": "ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQC1kvkW9... ansible-generated on yourserver.example.com\n"
 }

-What you find in the msg variable is the public SSH key generated for the (prajshet) user on remote server.
+Also check `cat ~/.ssh/id_rsa.pub` for existing public key in master server What you find in the msg variable is the public SSH key generated for the (prajshet) user on remote server.
 You should copy the public key and add it as a “deploy key” in the settings of your Git repository.

 A deploy key is a read-only SSH key that will be used to clone your repository from the remote server.
 You can find more details in the Github documentation.